Creating Workflow blocks¶

 definesimage_1

-parameter - as manifest is prototype for Workflow Definition, the only way to tell about image to be used by step is to provide selector - we have two specialised types in core library that can be used -WorkflowImageSelector
+parameter - as manifest is prototype for Workflow Definition, the only way to tell about image to be used by step is to provide selector - we have a specialised type in core library that can be used -Selector

 .
-If you look deeper into codebase, you will discover those are type aliases - tellingpydantic
+If you look deeper into codebase, you will discover this is type alias constructor function - tellingpydantic

 to expect string matching$inputs.{name}